The Affordable Connectivity Program Has Ended—Everything You Need To Know

 The federal Lifeline program is still active

-While the end of the ACP is anxiety inducing, you can still save on your internet bill through the Lifeline Support Program, a federally funded monthly discount that supports qualifying low-income families in accessing high-speed internet.
+While having to find a replacement for the ACP is anxiety inducing, you can still save on your internet bill through the Lifeline Support Program, a federally funded monthly discount that supports qualifying low-income families in accessing high-speed internet.
 Although the discount is significantly smaller than the ACP, it’s worth a shot to reduce your bills with this ongoing program.

 Lifeline Support Program